Candidates

 Choosing the right SaaS provider involves several key considerations.
 Integration capabilities are crucial, as many SaaS vendors provide APIs to integrate with other applications, ensuring seamless workflows.
 Ease of use is also essential for customer satisfaction and support.

-One of the risks associated with SaaS is vendor lock-in, where it can be challenging to move to another saas vendor if the current application does not meet needs.
+One of the risks associated with SaaS is vendor lock-in, where it can be challenging to move to another vendor if the current one doesn't meet needs.
 Understanding pricing models and customization options is also important, as user-based pricing can limit further adoption if users hesitate to pay for more seats.
+Customizing SaaS does not have any infrastructure costs, providing flexibility for businesses.

 Launching a SaaS Company